xxc3nsoredxx/sedutil/README.md

 ![alt tag](https://avatars0.githubusercontent.com/u/13870012?v=3&s=200)

-Intel and AMD Ryzen: This SEDutil fork includes support for Intel and AMD Ryzen systems with SHA-512 password authentication.
+AMD Ryzen: This SEDutil fork includes support for AMD Ryzen systems with SHA-512 password authentication.

 Updated buildroot: This fork uses an updated buildroot config instead of the Linux 4.14.146 one.

 Note: This version of SEDutil is not compatible with SHA-1 versions of SEDutil.